tytydraco/yessleep/out/Ive_been_talking_to_the_boy_next_door_for_a_while_Update_There_is_a_fifth_Wilder_child_but_I_havent_found_him_yet.md

 When I was staring at the ceiling, trying and failing to pull my bindings apart, a shadow looming in the doorway made me jump.
 It was too small to be Mrs Wilder.

 Straightening up, I blinked rapidly, drinking in the figure which bled into a real person.
 It was a kid from my school.
-The guy sat behind me in math class and sometimes twisted around in his chair and asked how my day was going.
+The kid sat in front of me in math class and sometimes twisted around in his chair and asked how my day was going.

 He was smallish with light brown hair, his signature football jersey awkwardly hanging off one shoulder.
 Harry Markham.
 The guy spent 99.9% of class with his head in his arms, and when he was awake he could barely sit still, his shoe constantly tapping beats into the floor.